The King of Fighters: Destiny: Production

 Destiny was first announced in March 2017 by SNK.
 IDragons were honored to produce the web series based on all the recommendations they got from other people.
 Since The King of Fighters was commonly known for being 2D game, iDragons decided to make it a 3D series.
 In order to generate appealing fights, the development team bought an arcade game machine.
 The artists and scriptwriters were ordered to play every day.
 Aware that The King of Fighters was also famous for its characters, iDragons produced side stories centered around backstories.
 In regards to the plot, the team decided to incorporate elements from another SNK franchise, Fatal Fury, alongside The King of Fighters believing fans were also looking forward to it.
 The answer to the first-season cliffhanger remains as a secret according to the team.

 Release

 In the West it began being released for free watching on August 3, 2017, on Steam and August 10, 2017, on YouTube.
 In China it was broadcast on Youku, Bilibili, Tencent Video, iQIYI and Mango TV.
 The series' first season of 24 episodes ended on January 18, 2018.

 The King of Fighters: Destiny is a tie-in for the SNK video game The King of Fighters: World (along with Tencent's mobile game also titled The King of Fighters: Destiny).

 In January 2018, it was announced it is going to be followed by two more seasons and then a feature-length film, adapting the Orochi storyline, that is the early KOF games' plot from The King of Fighters '94 to The King of Fighters '97, without any dates.
-The first film The King of Fighters: Awaken is scheduled to be released in 2022.
+The first film The King of Fighters: Awaken was scheduled to be released in 2022.